ubports/docs.ubports.com/porting/Intro.rst

 Porting methods
 ---------------

 When porting based on Halium-7.1 there is only one available method to follow.
 However, the change in architecture introduced with Android 9 (Halium-9.0) entailed changes in porting method, clearing the way for different courses of action.
-This guide describes two main methods for porting based on Halium-9.0 or later.
+This guide describes the Halium-7.1 method of porting, as well as two main methods for porting based on Halium-9.0 or later.

 Porting based on Halium-7.1
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^